raystack/dagger/docs/advance/post_processor.md

 * [GRPC](post_processor.md#grpc)

 ### **Elasticsearch**
 This enables you to enrich the input streams with any information present in any remote [Elasticsearch](https://www.elastic.co/).
-For example let's say you have payment transaction logs in input stream but user profile information in Elasticsearch, then you can use this post processor to get the profile information in each record.
+For example, let's say you have payment transaction logs in the input stream but user profile information in Elasticsearch, then you can use this post processor to get the profile information in each record.

 #### Workflow
-On applying only this post processor, dagger will perform following operations on a single message in happy path
+On applying only this post processor, dagger will perform the following operations on a single message in happy path
 * Consume the message from configured Kafka stream.
 * Apply the SQL query configured.
 * Generate the endpoint URL using [endpoint_pattern](post_processor.md#endpoint_pattern) and [endpoint_variables](post_processor.md#endpoint_variables).